Areas of specialization

 Please do not hesitate to contact us if you have questions or if you have suggestions on what you would like to see included on this page.
 We will make sure we include them if they can help other companies save money and time on their translation efforts.
 Thanks!

-The following diagram shows the basic steps involved in a standard Mac localization project.
+The following article describes the basic steps involved in a standard Mac localization project.
 It may seem complicated, but do not worry.
 We will take care of everything!

 This quick overview assumes that the product has been properly internationalized during development according to Apple’s standards.
 For more information about the Xcode internationalization process in Mac OS X and iOS, please visit: https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPInternational/Introduction/Introduction.html